 The compost is then screened to remove contaminants such as plastics and metals.

-The majority of your refuse is taken to a local site in Rushton where it is stored before being transported to a Mechanical Biological Treatment site (MBT) at Waterbeach in Cambridgeshire.
+The majority of your refuse is taken to local transfer stations for bulking before being transported to a Mechanical Biological Treatment site (MBT) at Waterbeach in Cambridgeshire.

 The waste is machine sorted in a plant where recyclable items such as metals and plastics are removed.
 These items are sent for recycling but they are a very low grade as they have been mixed with general waste.